-Home » Course » Dessert » Cookies » Classic Vegan Chocolate Chip Cookies
+Home » Course » Desserts » Cookies » The Best Vegan Chocolate Chip Cookies

 top down view of a vegan chocolate chip cookie broken in half and surrounded by a bunch of vegan chocolate chip cookies on a marble slab

-They are in good company with the other great cookies like these Chocolate Chip Oatmeal Cookies, Almond Flour Chocolate Chip Pecan Sandies, Vegan Peanut Butter Cookies, and 4 ingredient Almond Butter Cookies.
+I’ve been perfecting this recipe for years, and now they’re soft, chewy, and packed with chocolatey goodness — ready to join favorites like Chocolate Chip Oatmeal Cookies, Almond Flour Chocolate Chip Pecan Sandies, Vegan Peanut Butter Cookies, and 4-ingredient Almond Butter Cookies.

 side angle view of a bunch of chocolate chip cookies laying on a marble slab with glass of almond milk nearby.